 work coil and the coin create radial compressive forces that

-reduces a US quarter to the diameter of a
+will reduce a US quarter to the diameter of a

-dime!
+dime.
 Simultaneously, powerful outward forces ("magnetic pressure") causes the work coil to explode

 in a potentially lethal shower of copper shrapnel.
 Axial magnetic forces also smash the work